luonghoai/Jx3-LL/HOSTER_FEATURE_README.md

 - **Only confirmed meetings** are eligible for hoster selection
 - Only team members (participants) are eligible for hoster selection
 - Temporary guests are not eligible
-- Members with higher scores have proportionally higher chances
+- All eligible members have equal chances of being selected
 - Once a hoster is selected, it cannot be changed (returns existing hoster)

-### 2. **Score Impact**
+### 2. **Fair Selection**
-- Base score: 100 points
-- Each confirmed meeting: +1 point
+- Simple random selection ensures equal opportunity
+- No bias based on previous participation or performance
-- Higher scores = higher selection probability
+- Transparent and predictable selection process
-- Example: Member with 105 points has 5% higher chance than member with 100 points

 ### 3. **Visual Indicators**
 - Hoster cards have special styling with animations
 - Crown icon (👑) displayed next to hoster name
-- Score prominently displayed
 - Blinking/pulsing effects to draw attention

 ## Usage Examples